EdherAgaton/LittleLemon/littlelemon-main/README.md

 # Little Lemon Food Ordering App

 This is my final project for the iOS Capstone by Meta course, which is to create a food ordering app for Little Lemon restaurant.
-It displays a list of dishes available for ordering.
-Users can also customize it by enabling filters to show only certain categories of food or using the search function to find food by name.
-The images below show what the app looks like.

 # Preview